Here Comes the Flood (Peter Gabriel)

 Funeral For a Friend (Elton John) at commencement

-Comfortably Numb (the Pink Floyd original, not the Scissor Sisters‘ version)
+Comfortably Numb (the Pink Floyd original, not the Scissor Sisters‘ version – although we like that as well)

 Roll Away the Stone (Leon Russell) at conclusion.